BlocProtocol/BLOC-wiki/docs/wallets/BLOC-Dashboard.md

 - 🚀 Go AirDrop mission menu and select CryptoCanary Review
 - ✋ Tap Claim.
 (You will need to register an account on CryptoCanary)
 - ⭐️ Rate 5 stars and enter your review
+- ⏱Wait for 30 minutes before verify your username
 - 📲 Go back to the BLOC Dashboard AirDrop Mission and verify your CryptoCanary username
 - 💎 Get 1.0000 BLOC added to your affiliate account as welcome bonus
 - ✅ Checkout airdrop section and get more rewards

 [![BLOC Dashboard AirDrop Mission | CryptoCanary Review](https://img.youtube.com/vi/yr4UoN5tFf4/maxresdefault.jpg)](https://www.youtube.com/watch?v=yr4UoN5tFf4)

+**Error**: Username not found on Cryptocanary website
+- Make sure you have wait at least 30 minutes before verifying your username
+- Verify the username is correct including spaces and special characters if any

+**Error**: This account already connected and got rewards for this mission
+- The device you are using already claimed a reward for this airdrop mission using another username.
+Only 1 reward per device is allowed.

 **Note: To withdraw your reward click Withdrawals menu and enter your BLOC address where to withdraw your BLOC coins.**